unit-00/dearabby/README.md

 Each text then had features extracted via both document frequency and term frequency - inverse document frequency (tfidf) methods capping at 2000 features.

-Because of the high dimension of this feature matrix, I then had do dimension reduction with `PCA` before to mitigate curse of dimensionality.
+Because of the high dimension of this feature matrix, I had to reduce dimensions with `PCA` to mitigate curse of dimensionality for certain algorithms.

 ## Unsupervised Modelling
 I used three algorithms to do topic modelling